bedops/bedops/docs/content/usage-examples/snps-within-dhses.rst

 BEDOPS tools in use
 ===================

-We use `bedmap`_ to answer this question, as it traverses a *reference* BED file (in this example, SNPs), and identifies overlapping elements from the *mapping* BED file (in this example, DHSs).
+We use :ref:`bedmap` to answer this question, as it traverses a *reference* BED file (in this example, SNPs), and identifies overlapping elements from the *mapping* BED file (in this example, DHSs).

 ======
 Script
 ======

-SNPs are in a BED-formatted file called ``SNPs.bed`` sorted lexicographically with `sort-bed`_.
+SNPs are in a BED-formatted file called ``SNPs.bed`` sorted lexicographically with :ref:`sort-bed`.
 The DNase-hypersensitive sites are stored in a sorted BED-formatted file called ``DHSs.bed``.
 These two files are available in the :ref:`snps_within_dhses_downloads` section.

 ::